shymine/Ecriture_Manuscrite/README.md

 For the frontend side, one needs to run the Angular project by calling `ng serve` in the `agnosco-frontend` directory.

 If the line detector is used (and the boolean for it enabled in the `common` package object), the `blurlinedetector.jar` file must be run by executing the `launch.sh` script on its machine.

+## Workflow

+Right now, in the maurdor folder, the xml files are prepared in monopages gedi and the tif are also in monopage.
+However,